Contact us Request demo

 We know that using Graphnet we can apply filters using the John Hopkins tool and that presents to us around 17,000 patients that meet the criteria that would have a probability of emergency admissions.
 We are aiming - through the use of the tool - to target 9,000 of those patients.
 We’ve had agreement in Liverpool for us to be able to use this proactively and we're going to scale up the number of patients we put on LTC monitoring.

-The team are very keen to reduce unwarranted variation and use scalability by using the Graphnet population health tools and Docobo remote monitoring to target those patients who really need it.’
+The team are very keen to reduce unwarranted variation and use scalability by using the Graphnet population health tools and Docobo Remote Monitoring to target those patients who really need it.’

 How does the new approach work?

 The Graphnet population health tools incorporate risk stratification from Johns Hopkins and has a case finding tool that enables people to identify patient cohorts.
-Once these are identified, Docobo remote monitoring can be deployed, which uses a RAG rated alert system, monitored by the clinical Hub and an escalation into whichever team is overseeing that pathway.
+Once these are identified, Docobo Remote Monitoring can be deployed, which uses a RAG rated alert system, monitored by the clinical Hub and an escalation into whichever team is overseeing that pathway.

 Rosie says: ‘The team can now provide targeted interventions that are digitally supported.
 The Graphnet element means we have the population data we need and that means we are having better patient outcomes, with more patients being able to be treated within the time frame.’